Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 : The use of this field is defined by the Control Type field of the control packet.

-The types of SRT control packets are shown as following.
+The types of SRT control packets are shown in {{srt-ctrl-pkt-type-table}}.
 The value, "0x7ffff", is reserved for user-defined type.

 | ----------------- | ------------ | ------- | -------------------------- |
 | Packet Type       | Control Type | Subtype | Section                    |